 How to apply for the H1C visa?

-Employer hospital that has got a notification of acceptance of the attestation for H-1C non-immigrant nurses, from the DOL must file the Form I-129 (Petition for a Nonimmigrant Worker).
+Employer hospital that has received a notification of acceptance of the attestation for H-1C non-immigrant nurses from the DOL must file Form I-129 (Petition for a Nonimmigrant Worker).
 Form I-129 must have the following documents:

 - Copy of acceptance of the Department of Labor on Form ETA-9081 (Attestation for H-1C Nonimmigrant Nurses)

-- Evidence indicating you are approved by the State Board of Nursing as a registered nurse, and you can work in the United States, and you are or will be practicing at a facility that provides health care services.
+- Evidence indicating you are approved by the State Board of Nursing as a registered nurse, you can work in the United States as a nurse, and you are or will be practicing at a facility that provides health care services.

 - Statement from the facility explaining the restrictions that the laws of the state of intended employment place on your services